 A continuation of the class piano sequence with emphasis on the development of practical keyboard skills needed in the professional career.
 Specifically designed for music education and music therapy majors, content includes advanced harmonization, transposition, score-reading, and improvisation.
-The fee structure normally associated with private study is applicable.
-Offered each fall semester: Prerequisite: demonstrated proficiency of skills developed in APCP 206.
+Prerequisite: demonstrated proficiency of skills developed in APCP 206.
 One credit.